geoSABINA/sabinaNSDM/README.md

 ## Example

-This is an example on how to use the sabinaNSDM package for conducting spatially-nested hierarchical species distribution modeling.
+This is an example on how to use the <strong>sabinaNSDM</strong> package for conducting spatially-nested hierarchical species distribution modeling.
 -   [Data preparation](#data_preparation)
 -   [Single scale modeling](#single_scale_modeling)
 -   [Nested modeling](#nested_modeling)